thegiftofgabes/10-spellblades/procedure.md

 Once the Apocrypha has been established, the eldest Witness must describe the situation at hand, and a charged situation at that.

+Go back to the Apocrypha you composed and circle 3 to 4 keywords (bodyguards, Riverend, glamour...) or keyphrases (Blood Rose, Miraculous Gates, Sun-Child...).
+Assign each word or phrase highlighted to a thing: